cozy-labs/cozy-desktop/KNOWN_ISSUES.md

   too much resources.
 But adding 100000 files or moving 50000 files should still work. [details](https://trello.com/c/IQEImXQF)

+## macOS integration

+* The systray icon/menu doesn't behave exactly the same as native ones: missing background color when selected, clicking on nearby icon doesn't hide the popover...
+* Right-click menu doesn't work, so there is no obvious way to quit (workaround: you can show the help form and then quit via menu or Cmd+Q).
+* Clicking on the systray icon may bring you to the last *space* were it was open.
+* The popover is still moveable with tools like BetterTouchTools.
+* When opening the local synced folder, the Finder windows shows up in the background.

 ## GNU/Linux integration

 * The icon is broken with alt+tab or in the GNOME 3 application menu.